 For some machinery and equipment, the use of warning labels may be adequate.
 However, for more complex or dangerous equipment, the mere attachment of a warning label may not adequately inform a casual user of the risks associated with the use or misuse of a machine.
 Further, at times a warning label itself may be misleading, resulting in confusion about how to safely use the equipment.

-Similarly, if the third party is paid to provide training to workers, and fails to provide adequate training, the third party may be liable for injuries that result from the operation of equipment or machinery by inadequately trained workers.
+- If the third party is paid to provide training to workers but fails to provide adequate training, the third party may be liable for injuries that result from the operation of equipment or machinery by inadequately trained workers.